JetBrains/amper/docs/Documentation.md

     languageVersion: 1.8
 ```

-For settings with the `@platform`-qualifiers the [propagation rules](#dependencysettings-propagation) apply.
+For settings with the `@platform`-qualifiers, the [propagation rules](#dependencysettings-propagation) apply.
 E.g., for the given configuration:
 ```yaml
 product:
   type: lib